htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 ``DELEGATE_JOB_GSI_CREDENTIALS_REFRESH`` :index:`DELEGATE_JOB_GSI_CREDENTIALS_REFRESH`
-    A floating point number between 0 and 1 that indicates the fraction of a proxy’s lifetime at which point delegated credentials with a limited lifetime should be renewed.
+    A floating point number between 0 and 1 that indicates the fraction of a proxy's lifetime at which point delegated credentials with a limited lifetime should be renewed.
 The renewal is attempted periodically at or near the specified fraction of the lifetime of the delegated credential.
 The default value is 0.25.
 This setting